-The primary volume shadowing operations used to create shadow sets and to maintain consistent data on each member are mount, copy, assisted copy, minicopy (introduced with OpenVMS Version 7.3), merge, and minimerge.
+The primary volume shadowing operations used to create shadow sets and to maintain consistent data on each member are mount, copy, minicopy, merge, and minimerge.
 When these operations are in progress, the system continues to process read and write requests, thus providing continuous availability.

 All volume shadowing operations, except for merges and minimerges, are under the control of the system manager.
 Merges and minimerges are started automatically by the volume shadowing software if a hardware or software failure occurs that could affect the consistency of the data on the shadow set members.
-However, you can control the order of these merges by assigning different priorities to the shadow sets, as described in Section 4.9.
-You can also change the default delays that affect merges and copies with the SHADOW_PSM_DLY and SHADOW_REC_DLY system parameters that are described in Table 3.1.
+However, you can control the order of these merges by assigning different priorities to the shadow sets, as described in Section 4.9, "Prioritizing Merge and Copy Operations".
+You can also change the default delays that affect merges and copies with the SHADOW_PSM_DLY and SHADOW_REC_DLY system parameters that are described in Table 3.1, "Volume Shadowing Parameters".

 System managers turn on volume shadowing with the SHADOWING system parameter.
 They can control the number of concurrent merge or copy operations on a given node by the SHADOW_MAX_COPY system parameter.
-These volume shadowing system parameters, and all other system parameters used with volume shadowing, are described in Section 3.3 and in Section 3.4.
+These volume shadowing system parameters, and all other system parameters used with volume shadowing, are described in Section 3.3, "Volume Shadowing Parameters" and in Section 3.4, "Bitmap System Parameters".